sfratini/altran-sfratini/README.md

 ##Testing

 Jest unit testing is included in repo.
-Just execute 'npm test' or 'yarn jest' from inside the functions folder.
+Just execute 'npm test' or 'yarn jest' from inside the api folder.

 #Frontend